davlaf/elec374-assembler/README.md

 It also supports these assembler directives:
 - `org <const value>`: Sets the current address for subsequent code
-- `word <const value>`: Puts a specific constant value in memory at the current memory adress
+- `word <const value>`: Puts a specific constant value in memory at the current memory address

+Two output formats are supported:
+- `mem` format: For using ModelSim and the `$readmemh` function
+- `mif` format: For use with Quartus

 It works by performing two passes: